AWARD CATEGORIES

 Director | Triceratops Training

-In 2019 he saw a lack of provision in high quality, accessible training targeted at the unique challenges of small charitable organisations, and so launched the equally unique Triceratops Training in early 2023.
-Since then he has had the pleasure of partnering with several sector infrastructure organisations, supporting hundreds of small charities and CICs, and delivering training and coaching across the world.
+David is a product of small charities having experience as a service user, volunteer, staff member, leader, consultant and trainer.
+He has been a fundraiser for 20 years, starting with large NGOs before following his heart to specialise in smaller organisations.
+In 2019 he saw a lack of provision in high quality, accessible training targeted at the unique challenges of small charitable organisations and so launched the equally unique Triceratops Training in early 2023.
+Since then, he has had the pleasure of partnering with several sector infrastructure organisations, supporting hundreds of small charities and CICs, and delivering training and coaching across the world.

 Jonathan Mitchell

-Head of Fundraising | MND Scotland
+Head of Fundraising | Change Mental Health

-Since starting as a Community & Events Fundraising Assistant in his hometown of Newcastle upon Tyne over 10 years ago, Jonathan has gone on to lead fundraising teams in national charities across Scotland.
-Currently the Head of Fundraising at MND Scotland, Jonathan is passionate about the development of the teams he leads and so being involved in the Scottish Fundraising conference is the perfect fit.
+Since starting as a Community & Events Fundraising Assistant in his hometown of Newcastle upon Tyne 15 years ago, Jonathan has gone on to lead fundraising teams in national charities across Scotland.
+Currently the Head of Fundraising at Change Mental Health, Jonathan is passionate about the development of the teams he leads and so being involved in the Scottish Fundraising conference is the perfect fit.
+When he’s not fundraising, Jonathan is a volunteer for the Dementia Dog project, looking after assistance dogs and assisting with their ongoing training.

 Angharad Low